GT-ARC/opaca-core/doc/api.md

 ### `POST /broadcast/{channel}?forward=true|false`

 * send asynchronous message to all agents subscribed to the channel
+* input:
-* input: name of the message channel
+    * channel: name of the message channel
+    * forward: (optional, default `true`) `true/false`, whether the request should be forwarded to connected platforms in case the channel does not exist on this platform
 * body: `Message`
 * output: none
 * errors: none